ux/ui essentials

 But the trick is that universal reasons usually belong to the realm of inevitable, while exactly the specific reasons make the area where you can improve the situation.

 Obviously, you cannot accurately discover these reasons with a wild guess.
-Only thoroughly planned research with the use of product analytics tools, user surveys, user testing, and other analytical techniques, can give a clear panoramic picture of the problem.
+Only thoroughly planned research, using product analytics tools, user surveys, user testing, and other analytical techniques, can give a clear panoramic picture of the problem.

-And just with this picture at hand, it makes perfect sense to proceed with specific approaches and strategies aimed to bring back only those inactive customers who deserve this, for your mutual interest.
+And just with this picture at hand, it makes perfect sense to proceed with proven churn reduction techniques and strategies aimed at bringing back only those inactive customers who deserve this for your mutual interest.

 Here are the most meaningful ways to tackle the crisis of high customer churn by ensuring that customer experience is up to the mark.
 They are suggested by UX designers as the most saving in terms of financial resources, on account of higher contributions of creativity and intelligence.